Jelly999/WEB-Project/readme.txt

     Accessibility +3p
         I used Wave tool to fix any accessibility errors.
 With it I fixed labels, html lang attribute, page title and Aria landmarks to indicate where is the main content.
 Webpage is screenreadable and navigatable using keyboard.
     Cypress 10 tests +5p
+        Run tests with server online and accessible, database is also required.
+Test creates users automatically, do not create any impending users that migth cause test to fail.
         1. User can register
         2. Password must be strong
         3. Username must be email address